-BEFORE CLEANING: Unplug oven at socket of the wall outlet.
+BEFORE CLEANING: Unplug at socket of the oven.
 If impossible, leave oven door open to prevent oven from accidentally turning on.

 Inside of the oven: Wipe with a damp cloth.
 Mild detergent may be used if the oven gets very dirty.
-DO NOT use harsh detergent or abrasives.
+The use of harsh detergent or abrasives is not recommended.